ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 - 15: get the value of the attribute name from the referent object **ContactMechanism**
 - 20: get the first element from the list in EXP:21
 - 21: filter the list in EXP:30 by the conditions in EXP:22
-- 22: check if EXP:23 is equal to EXP:25
+- 22: check if EXP:23 is equal to 1
-- 23: get the value of the attribute **ContactMechanismType** from the referent object **ContactMechanism**
+- 23: cast EXP:25 which contains the **ContactMechanismType** to integer
-- 25: cast the constant of '1' (integer) to type **Aloe.EnterpriseOne.Model.General.Contacts.ContactMechanismsRepository+ContactMechanismType**
+- 25: get the value of the attribute **ContactMechanismType** from the referent object **ContactMechanism**
 - 30: select from repository **General.Contacts.PartyContactMechanisms** and filter it by EXP:40
 - 40: the filter is in EXP:50
 - 50: check if the value of attribute PartyId is equal to EXP:60